nginxinc/nginx-ingress-workshops/OSS/labs/lab10/readme.md

 During the Workshop, you learned the following NGINX, Ingress, and Kubernetes topics and completed the following lab exercises:

 1. Verify NGINX Ingress Controller is up and running.
-1. Configure access to the NGINX Dashboard for monitoring real-time statistics.
+1. Configure access to the NGINX Stub Status Dashboard for monitoring statistics.
 1. Deploy the Café demo application for coffee/tea services.
 1. Add the Bar application and Virtual Server.
 1. Run a load test on your Ingress Controller and the Cafe application.
-1. Scale your Cafe application, and NGINX Ingress up and down, under load without errors.
+1. Scale your Cafe application, and NGINX Ingress up and down, under load.
 1. Change NGINX logging to help troubleshoot pod performance issues.
 1. Set up and run Prometheus and Grafana with Helm, to monitor your cluster, apps and Ingress Controller.
 1. Launch a new application, JuiceShop, and test it.
-1. Enable some of the Advanced features of NGINX, like Error Pages, Sorry pages, Caching, mTLS, and Blue-Green split client testing.
+1. Enable some of the Advanced features of NGINX, like Error Pages, Sorry pages, Caching, End-to-End Encryptioin, and Blue-Green split traffic testing.

 -------------